Accelerating Asynchronous Federated Learning Convergence via Opportunistic Mobile Relaying: Introduction

-This paper studies FL in the asynchronous setting and demonstrates that the communication patterns of the clients can be ``virtually'' reshaped to improve the FL convergence performance by exploiting a key attribute of the mobile FL system, namely \textit{mobility}.
-Mobility causes the sporadic server-client meetings but at the same time also creates (the largely neglected) communication opportunities \textit{among the clients}.
-This latter consequence of mobility enables a client to \textit{indirectly} communicate with the server by using another client as the relay, thereby creating additional communication opportunities (both upload and download) with the server.
-In particular, the client's local model updates can be uploaded to the server sooner if the relay client meets the server before the sending client does.
-Likewise, the client can receive a fresher global model from a relay client that more recently met the server.
-Mobility is well-known for being capable of increasing the information theoretic capacity of wireless mobile communication networks \cite{grossglauser2002mobility}.
-This paper shows, both theoretically and via experiments, that mobility can also improve the convergence of asynchronous FL in mobile networks.
+To tackle the problem arising from sporadic client-server interactions, in this paper, we focus on exploiting the communication opportunities among clients within the mobile system, an aspect largely overlooked in previous works.
+As devices in the mobile system continually move over time, numerous client-client encounters are created.
+These meetings allow a client to indirectly communicate with the server by using another client as a relay, thereby generating additional communication opportunities (both uploading and downloading) with the server.
+Specifically, a client's local model updates can be uploaded to the server sooner if the relay client connects with the server before the sending client does.
+Similarly, the client can receive a more recent global model from a relay client that has recently connected with the server.